Fitch Rates TAFS's Senior Bonds 'AAA(idn)/F1+(idn)'

 as follows:

-The bonds are the second tranche to be issued under TAFS's 2014
+The bonds are the third tranche to be issued under TAFS's senior

 Short-Term Ratings of 'AAA(idn)' and 'F1+(idn)', respectively.